-The Epson ColorWorks C7500G (for Gloss) is a great printer for colorful, short run labels.
-With specially designed firmware and color profiles, the durability of pigmented in meets the beauty of gloss media!
-This unit is a fast, full-color heavy production label printer for Just In Time Color printing of large print jobs and jobs with tight time windows.
-Customize any aspect of your label, from serial number to varying colored logos to different full color, high resolution pictures of the product or product usage.
+The Epson ColorWorks C7500G (for Gloss) is the ideal printer for colorful, short-run labels.
+With specially designed firmware and color profiles, the durability of pigmented ink meets the beauty of gloss media!
+This unit is a fast, full-color heavy production label printer for large print runs and jobs with tight time windows.
+Customize any aspect of your label, from serial number to varying colored logos to different full color, high-resolution pictures of the product or product usage.

 The C7500G system is designed to efficiently and cost-effectively meet the needs of industrial manufacturers fulfilling high mix label requirements and variable printing demands.
 Epson’s patented PrecisionCore™ technology is a critical feature that enables the new printer to deliver speed, economy and print quality to manufacturers.
 The modular print chip merges enhanced print speed, image quality, ink durability and color resolution with the flexibility to cost-effectively scale up production as needed.

 The C7500G is ideal for demanding, high-volume environments that require durable, glossy, customized labels at a low cost per label.

 **The discount associated with the purchase of an Epson 7500G is a $500 label credit to go toward your purchase of any label stock.**

 The Epson ColorWorks C3500 Label Printer is designed for the small business that needs “big business” professional labels without the hassle.
 The high-speed, high-quality color label printer is designed to print a wide variety of labels in-house with a low cost-per-label.
 The labels are also very durable and suitable for GHS applications where BS5609 Certification is needed.
 We have label stock for your company to easily fulfill these requirements.